open-cluster-management-io/open-cluster-management-io.github.io/content/zh/developer-guides/addon.md

          kubeClient:
            hubPermissions:
              - type: CurrentCluster
-               roleRef:
-                 apiGroup: rbac.authorization.k8s.io
-                 kind: ClusterRole
+               currentCluster:
-                 name: cm-admin # should be created by user
+                 clusterRoleName: cm-admin # should be created by user
              - type: SingleNamespace
+               singleNamespace:
+                 namespace: open-cluster-management
                  roleRef:
                    apiGroup: rbac.authorization.k8s.io
                    kind: Role
                    # should be created by user; the addon manager will grant the permission to the agent, so if the
                    # role/clusterRole contains some permissions that the addon manager doesn't have, user needs to grant
                    # the permission to the addon-manager (service account open-cluster-management-hub/addon-manager-controller-sa),
                    # otherwise the addon manager will fail to grant the permission to the agent
                    name: cm-reader
-               singleNamespace:
-                 namespace: open-cluster-management
        - type: CustomSigner
          # addon-manager only generates the credential for the agent to authenticate to the hub cluster, not responsible
          # for the authroization which should be taken care of by the user